 The Fender Telecaster is perhaps the most versatile of all classic guitar models.
 This is the reason why the instrument can be found in the hands of country singer-songwriters, metal musicians and, even, punk rockers.

-A solid body guitar with bolt-on kneck, characterized by its lightweight body and by the adaptability of its single-coil pickups, the Fender Telecaster is one of the most popular guitars for pop-punk .
-It has been used by El Hefe (NOFX), Deryck Whibley (Sum 41), Brody Dalle (the Distillers).
+A solid body guitar with bolt-on kneck, characterized by its lightweight body and by the adaptability of its single-coil pickups, the Fender Telecaster is one of the most popular guitars for pop-punk.
+It’s a constant feature on the Punk O Matic soundtrack.
+It has been used by El Hefe (NOFX), Deryck Whibley (Sum 41), Brody Dalle (The Distillers).
 The Tele has also found its way into the hands of the likes of Joe Strummer (The Clash) and, more recently, Tom Morello (Rage Against The Machine).

 It is true, the Ibanez model is especially popular among metal guitar players.
 But, punk rockers have also found use in its ergonomic shape, playability, and slick design.